Skip to main content

 }'

-The engagement_multiplier parameter is the key here.
+The engagement_multiplier parameter is the key one here.
 A value of 3.0 means the signal triggers only when engagement on a post is at least three times the company’s rolling average.
-This eliminates noise from companies that consistently post popular content and surfaces only genuine spikes.
+That eliminates noise from companies that consistently post popular content and surfaces genuine spikes only.

 Webhook Payload